Sylkpac/Github/README.md

 `git remote add origin <HTTPS_URL>`

 Insert <HTTPS_URL> of your GitHub repository.

+*Note: if you see "error: remote <name> already exists."; review this [page](https://www.cloudbees.com/blog/remote-origin-already-exists-error)

 ### 7. Push to GitHub
 Push your local commits to the remote repository: